 I steer clear of products with hazard signals like “DANGER” or “POISON” on the label.
 Such signals are legally required on products that can cause immediate and severe health effects.

 That said, I sometimes disinfect with 3% hydrogen peroxide.
 Peroxide can be very irritating to the skin and respiratory tract.
 And you don’t want to swallow it.
-But it’s still less toxic than most other disinfectants.
+But it’s less of a respiratory hazard than some conventional disinfectants.

 Long-term health effects

-Endocrine-disrupting chemicals (EDC) are on my no list.
+Endocrine-disrupting chemicals (EDCs) are on my no list.
 Products that contain EDCs include some brands among the following.

 - Antibacterial products containing triclosan or triclocarban.